 Prologis believes that promoting health and well-being encourages higher productivity at work and helps people maintain a happy, healthy lifestyle overall.
 That’s why we incorporate wellness into the design and operations of where we work, which can include ergonomic desks and computer equipment, workout rooms, acoustical and indoor air quality comfort controls, use of green cleaning supplies and offerings of healthy snacks.
 Prologis sponsors and participates in charitable events, such as the Courage Classic bicycle tour in the U.S., the Prologis Race in Mexico, the Stelvio for Life event in the Netherlands, as well as holding company-wide health challenges, such as our annual Healthy Steps Challenge.

-In 2018, Prologis worked with a leading health management service provider to give employees the latest health and wellness educational programs and an online community for motivation.
-We offer a health assessment and biometric screening to evaluate participating employees' lifestyles and potential health risks.
-Individual counselors worked with individual employees to help them maintain or improve health and well-being.
-Whether an employee’s goal is a better health score, more energy, weight loss, stress reduction or an improved diet, the Prologis wellness program was there to help.
+In 2019, Prologis offered a new health promotion service provider to support employees with personalized health and wellness educational programs and an online community for motivation.
+This program is offered at no additional cost as part of the Prologis medical benefit plan.
+The program includes access to Transformation Coaches that work with individual employees to help them develop simple, customized plans that fit their needs, preferences and goals.
 Prologis also contributes to employee financial wellness by offering one-on-one financial coaching to all employees at no cost.
 Investing in the wellness of our employees is simply investing in the health and longevity of our greatest asset.